DILCISBoard/E-ARK-CSIP/specification/specification/principles/index.md

 ### Principle 2.1:
 *The Information Package OAIS type (SIP, AIP or DIP) **MUST** be clearly indicated.*

 One of the first tasks in analysing any Information Package is to identify its current status in the overall archival process.
-Therefore, any Information Package must explicitly and uniformly include metadata which identifies it as a SIP, AIP or DIP.
+Therefore, any Information Package must explicitly and uniformly identify itself as a SIP, AIP or DIP.

 ### Principle 2.2:
 *Any Information Package **MUST** clearly identify the Content Information Type(s) of its data and metadata.*